 I packed up my batch to bring some cheer to Monday morning at the office, but I can think of a million menus that would showcase their Southern charms.
 Biscuit + Fruit + Bite-Sized Fun = perfect formula for the sweet treat in a summer brunch spread.
 It’s breakfast-dessert at its finest!

-2 1/4 cups Pamela's Artisan Flour Blend, plus extra for rolling out the dough
+- 2 1/4 cups whole-wheat pastry flour OR Pamela’s Gluten-Free Artisan Flour Blend plus extra for rolling out the dough